susumutomita/2024-HackFS/src/contract/README.md

 This repository contains the smart contract code for the MissionChain decentralized application.
 The smart contract is developed using [Foundry](https://book.getfoundry.sh/), a fast, portable, and modular toolkit for Ethereum application development.

-## Foundry

-**Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

-Foundry consists of:

--   **Forge**: Ethereum testing framework (like Truffle, Hardhat and DappTools).
--   **Cast**: Swiss army knife for interacting with EVM smart contracts, sending transactions and getting chain data.
--   **Anvil**: Local Ethereum node, akin to Ganache, Hardhat Network.
--   **Chisel**: Fast, utilitarian, and verbose solidity REPL.

 ## Documentation

 For detailed documentation on Foundry, visit [Foundry Book](https://book.getfoundry.sh/).